-What to expect for the first few days after your surgery and anaesthetic can make it feel less frightening.
+Knowing what to expect for the first few days after your surgery and anaesthetic can make it feel less frightening.

 Just after your surgery